 A sweater instead of a rain coat will be just fine.

 Soap, shampoo and sunscreen for the whole family.

 Keep it simple with one bottle of each and not three separate sunscreen bottles.

 I’m pretty sure adults can use children’s sunscreen.

 If you are going somewhere hopefully you have places you can visit such as a beach, lake, parks or family.

 These places will have enough entertainment for your toddlers without having to bring all their favourite toys.

 Outdoor and unstructured play is so important for learning and developmental stage for toddlers – let them play in the sand and dirt….it won’t hurt them.

 Car ride entertainment

-What are some of your traveling tips with toddlers/children?
+What are some of your traveling tips when going on a vacation with toddlers and children?